cardstack/boxel/docs/computed-fields.md

   …
 ```

-You can also specify the name of the computation function as a string instead of inlining it:
+You can also specify the name of the computation function on the class as a string instead of inlining it:

 ```typescript
 @field fullName = contains(StringCard, { computeVia: 'getFullName' });